 A catcher with a good Pop Time doesn't always throw out baserunners, however.
 A large part of his success is dependent upon the runner's speed, the throw's accuracy and the pitcher's delivery length.
 But with a quick Pop Time and an accurate throw, a catcher is doing what he can to stop the opposing running game.

-Below are the five best average pop times to second base on stolen-base attempts (min.
-15 SB attempts at 2B) from the 2017 season.
-The MLB average in 2017 was 2.01 seconds.
+Below are the best average pop times to second base on stolen-base attempts (min.
+15 SB attempts at 2B) from the 2018 season.
+The MLB average on steal attempts of second base is 2.01 seconds.

 1.90 seconds -- J.T.
 Realmuto